Neural Importance Sampling for Rapid and Reliable Gravitational-Wave Inference

-We now perform a large study analyzing all 42 events in GWTC-2~\cite{LIGOScientific:2020ibl} and GWTC-3~\cite{LIGOScientific:2021djp} that are consistent with our prior.
-We stress that a study of this scope would be infeasible with standard codes, since SEOBNRv4PHM inference for a single event would take several months.
+We now perform a large study analyzing all 42 events in GWTC-2~\cite{LIGOScientific:2020ibl} and GWTC-3~\cite{LIGOScientific:2021djp} that are consistent with our mass prior.\footnote{ Lower mass events produce longer signals, so extending \textsc{Dingo} to these may require improved methods for data compression~\cite{Vinciguerra:2017ngf,Cannon:2011vi}.
+This will be particularly relevant for binary neutron stars.} We stress that a study of this scope would be infeasible with standard codes, since SEOBNRv4PHM inference for a single event would take several months.
 Across all events we achieve a median sampling efficiency of $\epsilon = 10.9\%$ for IMRPhenomXPHM and $\epsilon = 4.4\%$ for SEOBNRv4PHM (Tab.~\ref{tab:O3_events}).
-For most events, the initial \textsc{Dingo} results are already accurate and only deviate slightly from \textsc{Dingo-IS}; see the Supplemental Material for more detailed results.
+For most events, the initial \textsc{Dingo} results are already accurate and only deviate slightly from \textsc{Dingo-IS}; furthermore, \textsc{Dingo-IS} shows excellent agreement between the two waveform models (see the Supplemental Material for more detailed comparisons).
 Note that these results are based on highly complex precessing higher-mode waveform models, and do not include any mitigation of noise transients (see below).
 With the simpler IMRPhenomPv2~\cite{Hannam:2013oca,Khan:2015jqa,Bohe:2016} model and a smaller mass prior (in a study on drifting detector noise distributions~\cite{wildberger2022probabilistic}) \textsc{Dingo-IS} achieves an even larger median sample efficiency of $\epsilon = 36.8\%$ on 37 events.